 Leche flan evokes a lot of wonderful memories for me.
 It reminds me of the parties and fiestas in my old hometown.
 It links to precious fond memories of loved ones who used to make them.
 Each one has their own way of making it and even if slightly different, all of them taste good.
 I guess each one's brand of loving is what gives them their unique taste.

 This leche flan has more condensed milk than evaporated milk.
 It is dense and rich and almost tastes like yema (a sweet made with egg yolks).
 I remember going to a town fiesta once and tasting an exquisite flan that was bordering on caramel in taste.
 It was made with condensed milk.
 Unfortunately, in those days, people just describe the dish.
 There are no recipes.
 They just know how to do it "by heart".
 Here is my attempt at guessing that recipe.
 I have no way of telling whether my guess is correct but it ended up with the texture I'm looking for.
 Although it looks and stands like the usual flan, it sticks to the spoon when scooped and is creamy in texture.
+The decadent, rich taste is simply more indulgent than usual.

 1/2 c. sugar